 As a result, there are more and more spaces with vertical plant walls, ‘forest’ wallpaper and indoor courtyards for people to feel as though they are outside in nature.
 Even in hospitals there are soon to be green rooms where patients can reap the benefits, even while bed-bound – research found that some patients whose rooms had a view of the outside healed faster than those whose didn’t.
 In a few years, nature as a part of our indoor lives will become a necessary reality.

 Most people believe in science when it comes to medicine.
 The traditional and natural medicines are often overlooked in the medical or Big Pharma community, as they sell almost all the engineered cures money could buy.
 But many doctors are re-integrating the natural environment into treatment of various illnesses.
 Recent research has led some doctors to start prescribing “a brisk 30 walk in nature” as part of treatment for diseases like diabetes, obesity, anxiety and depression.
 The science is there and there’s proof that nature can actually be incredibly powerful medicine.

 HOW TO WRITE YOUR OWN PRESCRIPTION

 The physical and mental health benefits of nature are priceless.
 It cost us nearly nothing to go for a walk or spend some time with our feet on the grass.
 If you’re not near a park or green space, why not fill your home with easy greenery or build your own vertical garden?
 Take your exercise outside if you can or plan a trip to the closest nature reserve.
-Any which way you look at it, make nature an integral part of your life is easy and fantastic for your health in the long run.
+Any which way you look at it, making nature an integral part of your life is easy and fantastic for your health in the long run.